cashubtc/nuts/XX.md

 Knowing Charlie's public key, and the set of mints and _units_ and keysets that are trusted by Charlie, and a minimum channel lifetime that Charlie requires, Alice defines the channel parameters as follows:

  - `sender_pubkey`: Alice's key ?how exactly to encode this?
+Could be an ephemeral pubkey just for this channel
  - `receiver_pubkey`: Charlie's key ?how exactly to encode this?

  - `mint` string: URL of mint
  - `unit`: typically `sat` or `msat`
- - `capacity`: the maximum balance that will be payable to Charlie
+ - `capacity`: the maximum balance that will be payable to Charlie.

  - `active_keyset_id`: An _active_ keyset for that unit at that mint
- - `input_fee_ppk`: As all the proofs in the funding token, and in the commitment outputs, are in the same keyset, the `input_fee_ppk` is fixed.
+ - `input_fee_ppk`: As all the proofs in the funding token are in the same keyset, the `input_fee_ppk` is fixed.
+The _commitment outputs_ should also be in this same keyset, but see the _Keyset malleability_ isue mentioned above.
  - `maximum_amount_for_one_output`: used in the deterministic amount-selection algorithm as an upper bound on the size of any individual output in the funding token or in the commitment outputs.
 Maybe help with privacy, in the case of large-capacity channels.

  - `expiry`  unix timestamp: If Charlie doesn't close before this time, Alice can re-claim all the funds after this has expired
  - `setup_timestamp` unix timestamp: the time when Alice is setting up this channel
  - `sender_nonce`: Random data selected by Alice to add more randomness.
-May be useful if Alice and Charlie have multiple concurrent channels.
+May be useful if Alice and Charlie have multiple concurrent channels with the same pair of pubkeys.

 The `channel_id` is the SHA256 hash of the concatenation of all the above.